Image from Canva

 Should You DITY?

 Only you can answer if a DITY move is right for you and your military family.
 While there are some perks to handling the entire process yourself, it comes down to how much work you’re willing to put into it.
-Does it warrant the potential pay off?
-For us, the answer is usually yes.
-However, most relocating families let the movers take care of everything, because, yes, it offers fewer headaches and far more freedom.
+Does it warrant the potential pay-off?
+For our stateside moves, the answer is usually yes.
+However, most relocating families let the movers take care of everything, because it offers fewer headaches and far more freedom.

 Not sure where you stand?
 Ask yourself: